medialab/minet/docs/cli.md

 the result.
 Be sure to download them fast if you need them (you can use the `minet fetch` command for that, and won't need to use cookies).

+Positional Arguments:
+  post_or_post_column           Single post url, post shortcode or post id to
+                                process or name of the CSV column containing post urls, post shortcodes or post ids when using -i/--input.

 Optional Arguments:
   -c, --cookie COOKIE           Authenticated cookie to use or browser from
                                 which to extract it (supports "firefox",